itamarcasspi/myCHAT/README.md

 - One-to-one chat conversations
 - Simple and responsive design
 - Efficient data management design using MongoDB

+## Link
+  [Click here](https://mychat-25rm.onrender.com) to access the web application hosted in Render.com.

+  """ Disclaimer- As the application traffic is non-existent, requests made to the server may be slowed by up to 50 seconds

 ## Application use cases